 Below download Michael’s Solar and Energy Storage Northeast 2020 Poster.
 It will look good on your grandchildren’s (children’s) bedroom wall or on your office wall.

-Michael plans to post his poster here on Tues., 1/21 so that if you are attending the Solar and Energy Storage Northeast 2020 Convention, you will be prepared to stop by his poster and discuss it with him.
+If you are attending Solar and Energy Storage Northeast 2020, please stop by Michael’s poster and discuss his paper with him.